subhamsahadeloitte/RM-AnnotationLogs/readme.md

       "fromTime": "00:00:00",
       "toDate": "2023-09-28",
       "toTime": "24:00:00",
-      "groupBy": "annotatorEmail" // or language, etc
+      "groupBy": "annotatorEmail", // or language, etc
+      "search": {
+        "field": "annotatorEmail",
+        "value": "amanimuthu@deloitte.com"
       }
+    }
     ```
   - Comment: Keeping the `groupBy` field empty will return all annotations for that date range.
+Set the `search` field value to null to fetch all annotations.

 - #### **Filter Annotations By POD Number**